yugabyte/yugabyte-db/docs/content/preview/releases/yba-releases/_index.md

 - For YugabyteDB Anywhere upgrades, you can only upgrade from a _stable_ version to another _stable_ version, or from a _preview_ version to another _preview_ version.
 Optionally, you can [skip tests](#skip-tests) during upgrades.

-{{< warning title="Replicated end of life" >}}
-YugabyteDB Anywhere will end support for Replicated installation at the end of 2024.
-You can migrate existing Replicated YugabyteDB Anywhere installations using YBA Installer.
-To perform the migration, you must first upgrade to YugabyteDB Anywhere v2.20.1 or later using Replicated.
-{{< /warning >}}

-For information on upgrading YugabyteDB Anywhere, refer to [Upgrade YugabyteDB Anywhere](../../yugabyte-platform/upgrade/).
+For instructions on upgrading YugabyteDB Anywhere, refer to [Upgrade YugabyteDB Anywhere](../../yugabyte-platform/upgrade/).

-#### Skip tests
+### Skip tests

-Optionally, you can set a runtime flag `yb.skip_version_checks`, to skip all YugabyteDB and YugabyteDB Anywhere version checks during upgrades.
+Optionally, you can set a runtime flag `yb.skip_version_checks` to skip all YugabyteDB and YugabyteDB Anywhere version checks during upgrades.
 For more information, contact {{% support-platform %}}.